Comet streaking past Earth, providing spectacular show

 CAPE CANAVERAL, Fla.
 (AP) — A newly discovered comet is streaking past Earth, providing a stunning nighttime show after buzzing the sun and expanding its tail.

-Comet Neowise swept within Mercury’s orbit a week ago.
+Comet Neowise — the brightest comet visible from the Northern Hemisphere in a quarter-century — swept within Mercury’s orbit a week ago.
 Its close proximity to the sun caused dust and gas to burn off its surface and create an even bigger debris tail.
 Now the comet is headed our way, with closest approach in two weeks.

 NASA’s Neowise infrared space telescope discovered the comet in March.